-Amari Fennoy took out loans to attend Spelman College.
+Amari Fennoy graduated from Spelman College.
 The scholarship she received from the Greater East Saint Louis Community Fund helped minimize her financial burden.
 It allowed her to apply all her energy toward academic success.
-She currently attends Spelman College, and plans to pursue Juris Doctorate and Doctorate degrees.

 Kayla Loveless entered the program in 2012 as East St. Louis High School student transitioning to the University of Missouri.
-Kayla completed her Bachelor's in 2016 and was admitted to Washington University Law School's program.
+Kayla completed her Bachelor's in 2016 and went on to Washington University Law School's program.
 The Greater East St. Louis Community Fund Scholarship Program has helped ease the burden of loans for her educational goals for over seven years.

-Brandy Brown and Brian Brown are twins.
-They entered Howard University in the fall of 2015.
-The Greater East St. Louis Community Fund scholarship greatly assisted with educational expenses and allowed them to advance their educational opportunities.
-Previous scholarships that were awarded were only one-year scholarships.
-The Fund’s Scholarship Program is available for all four years as long as students maintain eligibility.
+Brandy Brownentered Howard University in the fall of 2015.
+The Greater East St. Louis Community Fund scholarship greatly assisted with educational expenses and allowed her to advance her educational opportunities.
+Brandy graduated from Howard University in 2019.

 MarkMiles attends Columbia College in Chicago and plans to become a cartoonist.
 Mark says the scholarship helped him pay for books and dorm items.
 Mark will graduate in 2020.